"A worthwhile addition to every library collection and a natural for military-history enthusiasts." Kirkus

 Increasingly, we authors of nonfiction for kids hear that big trade publishers are turning away nonfiction titles.
 Their reasoning: kids and teens who need to write reports can easily ferret out information on the internet.
 Why should a kid pick up a book when a few clicks lead to any number of web pages filled with facts and figures?

 Why indeed.
 Facts and figures are not enough.
-Well-crafted narrative nonfiction places facts in context for young readers, not only to give them an interesting read but also enabling children to build mental connections across space and time.
+Well-crafted narrative nonfiction places facts in context for young readers, not only to give them a good read but also enabling kids and teens to build mental connections across space and time.